Eric Wilbur: National Football League

-Wilbur went undrafted in the 2007 NFL Draft and was signed by the Houston Texans on May 1, 2007.
+Wilbur went undrafted in the 2007 NFL draft and was signed by the Houston Texans on May 1, 2007.
 He was released on August 8.

 Wilbur was signed by the Jacksonville Jaguars on August 8, 2007.
 The Florida punter worked out for Jacksonville on a Tuesday, signed a contract, and was let go before the team even took the field for practice on Wednesday.
-Being released within twelve hours, after word of his attitude was relayed to the coaching staff.
 Wilbur was signed by the New York Jets on April 15, 2009.
-He was waived on June 10, 2009 and consider by most to be a failure in the NFL.
+He was waived on June 10, 2009.

 Hamilton Tiger-Cats

 Wilbur was signed by the Hamilton Tiger-Cats on August 4, 2010.

 Omaha Nighthawks

 Wilbur was signed by the Omaha Nighthawks of the United Football League on July 11, 2011.

 Edmonton Eskimos

 On February 1, 2012, Wilbur was signed by the Edmonton Eskimos.

 Winnipeg Blue Bombers

-After Edmonton had signed non-import free agent punter Burke Dales, the club traded Wilbur to the Winnipeg Blue Bombers for a conditional sixth round pick in the 2013 CFL Draft on February 23, 2012.
+After Edmonton had signed non-import free agent punter Burke Dales, the club traded Wilbur to the Winnipeg Blue Bombers for a conditional sixth round pick in the 2013 CFL draft on February 23, 2012.
 On June 21, 2012, Wilbur was released by the Blue Bombers.